ferriff/pusha/README.md

 Pulse Shape Analysis

-Standalone emulation of the ECAL local reconstruction for recHit amplitude and time.
+Standalone version of the ECAL local reconstruction code for signal amplitude and time.

-Requires ROOT and CLHEP.
-Compile with
+Requires `ROOT`, and to run the `FixedAlphaBeta` algo it also needs `CLHEP`.

+The default version is running the `RecWeights` algo and can be compiled with:

-   `g++ pusha.cc ``root-config --libs --cflags`` ``clhep-config --libs``
+   ``g++ pusha.cc `root-config --libs --cflags` ``

+The switch between the two as well as other instructions on how to compile on `lxplus` using `CLHEP` will come later.

 Enjoy.